MathysB21/PromptWiki/README.md

 ![PromptWiki Landing](/public/assets/images/PromptWikiLanding2.png)

 # PromptWiki
 PromptWiki is a React and Next.js-powered web application designed for enthusiasts of creative writing, AI prompts, and text generation.
-This platform allows users to explore, create, and favorite AI-driven prompts, offering a clean, intuitive interface for generating inspiration.
-Create an account, share prompts and have access to hundreds of well thought-out prompts at your fingertips.
+This platform allows users to explore, create, and favourite AI-driven prompts, offering a clean, intuitive interface for generating inspiration.
+Create an account, share prompts, and have access to hundreds of well-thought-out prompts at your fingertips.

 > **Disclaimer**: I built this as a project by following the guidance of JSMastery on YouTube.
-All of the code was manually typed, nothing was pulled or copied as this was an exercise to learn React and Next.JS.
-I, of course, added my own spice to the project by adding better search functionality, styling, favouriting and multi-tagging as features and extras to further demonstrate my understanding and sharpen my skills.
+All of the code was manually typed; nothing was pulled or copied, as this was an exercise to learn React and Next.JS.
+Of course, I added my own spice to the project by adding better search functionality, styling, favouriting, and multi-tagging as features and extras to further demonstrate my understanding and sharpen my skills.

 ## ✨ Features
 - User Authentication: Secure login with Google OAuth for a personalized experience.
-- Prompt Creation and Saving: Easily create new prompts and save your favorites for later.
+- Prompt Creation and Saving: Easily create new prompts and save your favourites for later.
 - Explore Community Prompts: Browse prompts created by others to get inspired or contribute your own.
 - Responsive Design: Optimized for desktops and mobile devices.